gilbertohasnofb/lilypondLibrary/README.md

 __Why Fortran?__

 Why not?
 Fortran is certainly not the first choice of anyone dealing with music, but that's the first programming language I was taught while on university and the one I am most comfortable with.

+__Do you plan to write a manual for this library?__

+If someone would be interested in that, yes I could.

 __Do you plan to migrate this library to Python?__